 - Please also read “Answers to frequently asked questions” below.

-Applications must be submitted, delivered or postmarked by February 16, 2017.
+Applications must be submitted, delivered or postmarked by February 16, 2019.
 Late applications will not be accepted.
-All contestants will audition live before a panel of three judges on April 1st and 2nd (with April 8 as a contingency date) after which awards for each age group will be announced.
+All contestants will audition live before a panel of two judges on April 6th and 7th, 2019 after which awards for each age group will be announced.
 Written comments will be provided to all contestants.
 Students should submit an application form listing their selections of two contrasting works along with the application fee listed above.
-The maximum duration of both pieces combined is 8 minutes (Group I) or 10 minutes (Groups II,III,IV).
-These limits will be adhered to.
+The maximum duration of both pieces combined is 8 minutes (group 1) or 10 minutes (groups 2,3,4,5).
+Repertoire length may exceed this time limit although contestants will be stopped at the judge’s discretion in order to adhere to the audition time limit.
 Examples of repertoire played in previous competitions may be downloaded here.

 Please do not staple check to application.

-Live Audition Saturday and Sunday April 1, 2, 2017 (with April 8 as a contingency date): Three judges will audition the contestants who will perform from memory the two repertory pieces listed on their application.
+Live Audition Saturday and Sunday April 6th and 7th, 2019.
+Two judges will audition the contestants who will perform from memory the two repertory pieces listed on their application.
 The auditions will be at Jacobs Music, 2540 Brunswick Pike, Lawrenceville, NJ 08648.
 By applying to the competition, parents understand that the contestants must be available to perform at their scheduled time.
 Please provide an original score of each piece (no photocopies) for use by the judges.
 The names and qualifications of the judges will be announced at a later date.
 The Judges reserve the right not to award scholarships in all categories; their decisions will be final.
-Winner placements will be announced and photographs taken after each group.
 Written comments will be sent to all contestants.
-The 2016 Judges were Dr. Kairy Koshoeva, Dr. George Borisov and Ms. Georgiana Rosca.
-Click here for 2016 Judges biographies.
+The 2018 Judges were Dr. Eric Fung, Dr. Martha Marchena and Prof. Ruth Rendleman.
+Click here for 2018 Judges biographies.

 Dates to remember:

 - The application deadline is on February 16, 2019.